ACT Trustees

 ACT’s trustees celebrating its 70th birthday in 2018.

-Jim has farmed in South Cumbria all his life.
+Jim has farmed in South Cumbria all his life and is our Chairman.
 As well as this he's a writer, freelance journalist, and at various times has acted as a consultant.
 A life member of the Youth Hostel Association he is an enthusiastic walker.
 Other than that he has had a long interest in rural matters being a member of the Churches Together in Cumbria Rural Forum, and a volunteer for Farm Crisis Network.

 Sam Bramwell